junaedasif/junaedasif/README.md

 I am a Student, Designer, Developer, And also Sometime Volunteer!
-- 🔭  I'm currently Working on Android App Development and Web Development!
+- 🔭  I'm currently Working on Web Development!
-- 🌱  I'm currently learning Java, Python, CSS, JavaScript, Android Studio and Many More.
+- 🌱  I'm currently learning CSS, JavaScript and Many More.
 - 👯  I'm looking to collaborate with other Developers.
-- 🥅  2021 goals: to be an entry level Android developer.
+- 🥅  2023 goals: to be a frontend developer.
-- 🌩️  Fun fact: I love to play football, read books, travel, games, design.
+- 🌩️  Fun fact: I love to read books, travel, games, design.
 - ✨  I love connecting with different people so if you want to say hi, I'll be happy to meet you more! :)